PhamMinhHaiAu-12035071/eiga-movie-app/memory-bank/activeContext.md

 2. **State Management**: Using BLoC pattern for state management to ensure unidirectional data flow and predictable state changes.

 3. **Dependency Injection**: Using get_it and injectable for dependency injection to facilitate testing and decouple components.

+4. **Feature-First Organization**: Moving core functionality like environment configuration to feature-based modules to improve cohesion and maintainability.

 ### Technical Considerations
 1. **Performance**: Need to ensure smooth animations and transitions, especially in the onboarding feature.